Fede2782/oneCompleter-Legacy/README.md

 These amazing features were created by Samsung and all APKs and libs in this module are official and signed by Samsung.
 None of this would have been possible if Samsung hadn't created these features.

 ## ⚠️ Uninstall/Disable and OS updates
 Never disable this module because it may create big issues in the system.
-In this case install again the module, for example if you have booted in Safe Mode.
-Moreover, never update One UI/Android version (One Ui 5 -> 5.1, Android 12 -> 13) with module installed, uninstall the module before doing the update and then install again.
+In this case install again the module, for example, if you have booted in Safe Mode.
+Moreover, never update One UI/Android version (One Ui 5 -> 5.1, Android 12 -> 13) with the module installed, uninstall the module before doing the update and then install it again.

 ## 💡Little tip

 This module installs some big apps and libs.
-I suggest you to use Galaxy App Booster (Samsung official app of Good Guardians suite) after every big module update, so the tablet will not slow down.
+I suggest you use Galaxy App Booster (Samsung official app of Good Guardians suite) after every big module update, so the tablet will not slow down.
 A "wipe cache" or "Repair apps" in Recovery may be useful in some cases.
-Moreover make sure all apps are up-to-date before/after installing this module (Play Store and Galaxy Store).
+Moreover, make sure all apps are up-to-date before/after installing this module (Play Store and Galaxy Store).

 ## Features Now:
+Since One UI 5.1.1, many features have been integrated in stock firmware and have been removed from oneCompleter for better stability.
+One UI 5.1.1 really improved performance so this module has been lightened to keep One UI 5.1.1 run smoothly, however, no features have been removed.

-- ✅️ Object/Shadow/Reflection eraser*
+- ✅️ Object/Shadow/Reflection eraser
 - ✅️ Image Clipper (thanks to ShaDisNX255/NcX-S21FE/)
-- ✅️ Smart Suggestions and Widget
+- ✅️ Smart Suggestions Widget
-- ✅️ HighEnd animations
 - ✅️ Camera Privacy toggle
 - ✅️ Google Discover feed
-- ✅️ DeX wireless
-- ✅️ OCR in Samsung Apps (Gallery, Camera, Capture and more)
 - ✅️ Samsung Tag Service
 - ✅️ AR Emoji Features
 - ✅️ Camera fun mode
 - ✅️ Styles feature in Photo Editor
-- ✅️ Two-lines bootanimation (used in 2021 and older devices)
+- ✅️ Two-line boot animation (used in 2021 and older devices)
-- ✅️ Elaboration modes
+- ✅️ Tablet as Second screen
-- ✅️ Clock styles of next One UI
+- ✅️ Highlight video maker

-*if not shown install this version: https://www.apkmirror.com/apk/samsung-electronics-co-ltd/samsung-photo-editor/samsung-photo-editor-3-2-23-43-release/samsung-photo-editor-3-2-23-43-android-apk-download/

 ## To be added (I'm working on it):
+- ❌️ AI 24h Timelapse
 - ❌️ Photo remaster (full version)
-- ❌️ DeX on PC
+- ❌️ DeX on PC/Wireless
-- ❌️ AI 24h Timelapse
-- ❌️ Tablet as Second screen (Samsung blocked it again, this time is almost impossible)

 ## Other Info
 Feel free to contribute if you have some ideas or ways to enable or add these features.

 Big files are stored here to reduce zip file size: https://gitlab.com/Fede2782/onecompleter-files/

-If you want to test new builds immediatly you can download artifacts from Github actions.
+If you want to test new builds immediately you can download artifacts from Github actions.